Setup Zsl Superpowers¶

 What it does¶

-Sets up an ## Agent skills block in AGENTS.md/CLAUDE.md and docs/agents/ so the engineering skills know this repo's issue tracker (GitHub or local markdown), triage label vocabulary, domain doc layout, and ship style (PR vs direct push).
-Run before first use of to-issues, to-prd, triage, diagnose, tdd, improve-codebase-architecture, or zoom-out — or if those skills appear to be missing context about the issue tracker, triage labels, domain docs, or ship style.
+Sets up an ## Agent skills block in AGENTS.md/CLAUDE.md and docs/agents/ so the engineering skills know this repo's issue tracker (GitHub, local markdown, or a hybrid local-markdown-plus-GitHub-mirror), triage label vocabulary, domain doc layout, ship style (PR vs direct push), and — optionally — the remote claude.ai environment the overnight agent loop schedules into.
+Run before first use of to-issues, to-prd, triage, diagnose, tdd, or improve-codebase-architecture — or if those skills appear to be missing context about the issue tracker, triage labels, domain docs, ship style, or remote agent environment.

 Scaffold the per-repo configuration that the engineering skills assume: